aryuokk-v2/PrinceXmusic/README.md

 - `/userbotleave` - remove assistant from your chat
 - `/reload` - Refresh admin list
 - `/musicplayer [on/off]` - Enable/Disable Music Player
-- `/sysinfo` - get the information about the system where you music bot is hosted

 ### Channel Music Play 👨‍🎤
 *For linked group admins only:*